appuio/component-openshift-upgrade-controller/README.md

-# Commodore Component: ocp-drain-monitor
+# Commodore Component: openshift-upgrade-controller

-This is a [Commodore][commodore] Component for ocp-drain-monitor.
+This is a [Commodore][commodore] Component for openshift-upgrade-controller.

 This repository is part of Project Syn.
 For documentation on Project Syn and this component, see https://syn.tools.

 ## Documentation

-The rendered documentation for this component is available on the [Commodore Components Hub](https://hub.syn.tools/ocp-drain-monitor).
+The rendered documentation for this component is available on the [Commodore Components Hub](https://hub.syn.tools/openshift-upgrade-controller).

 Documentation for this component is written using [Asciidoc][asciidoc] and [Antora][antora].
 It is located in the [docs/](docs) folder.